LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 #### About First Photography

 This section introduces first photography and includes a sample image.
 This spans the width of the screen instead of 50% as I'd originally planned in the wireframe.
 Once I'd made the initial structure I didn't like how word heavy it would have been with two text sections side-by-side so I decided to go with text on the left and an image to the right for this section.
+The key call-to-action (CTA) on this site in its current iteration is to get in touch to book a photoshoot so I introduced the CTA as soon as I could on the page in this section.

 ![](assets/images/about-first-photography-screenshot-image.png)